-Editor’s note: This is the second installment in a Special Series based on the Master’s thesis of Aubrey Bloomfield at the New School in New York.
+Editor’s note: This is the first installment in a Special Series based on the Master’s thesis of Aubrey Bloomfield at the New School in New York.
 It is comprised of three articles that, together, discuss the role of sports in the Palestinian Boycott, Divestment and Sanctions (BDS) movement against Israel.
 Bloomfield considers the South African Apartheid precedent to highlight the relationship between BDS and sport, positing the question why a broad sporting boycott of Israel has not emerged despite major successes for the movement in other arenas such as academia, entertainment, and business.
 Read Part 2 and Part 3.

 Despite considerable evidence to the contrary, the myth that sports and politics do not mix endures.
 There is a long history of repressive regimes using sports as a vehicle for normalization, just as there is a parallel history of activists and subaltern actors using sports as a venue for political protest.
 Nowhere has this been more obvious than in the global campaign against Apartheid South Africa.
 Sporting boycotts and sanctions imposed on South Africa were some of the most significant weapons of the anti-apartheid movement; together, they had a powerful psychological and public relations impact on the ruling white regime.